 However, sometimes people have poor results (less than 20 s), but they do not suffer from chronic diseases.
-This happens when these people do not have genetic predisposition to chronic diseases (good genes), while low body O2 surely compromises their health, fitness and quality of life.
+This happens when these people do not have a genetic predisposition to chronic diseases (good genes), while low body O2 surely compromises their health, fitness, and quality of life.

 How does the body-oxygen test relate to your automatic breathing?

 evidence suggests that sick people are heavy breathers.
 The bigger your

 - If you have about 40 seconds for the body-oxygen test, you have normal breathing (with about 5-7 L/min for minute ventilation).

 - If your time is 20 s, you breathe for 2 people or twice more than the medical norm.